 Don't Forget Before you Fly

-Being in the EU, UK citizens are not required to obtain a visa to travel to Gerona.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 However, if you are a non-EU national residing in the UK, a visa may be required depending on your country of origin.
 The currency used in Gerona is the euro (€), which is easily obtainable either before you depart or when you arrive.
 Despite this, it is suggested to exchange money before you arrive, not only for emergencies but also because better rates may be available.